 I was doing my daily activity of lurking on a forum for freelancers when I stumbled upon a thread about insurance.

-It's similar to a driver asking, "Should I wear my seatbelt?" and another replying, "Nah.
-I've driven for years and never had an accident".
+One of the most dangerous responses is when someone says "No, you don't need insurance.
+I freelanced for years without insurance and I never had any issues".
+It's similar to a new driver asking, "Should I always wear my seatbelt?" and an experienced driver replying, "Nah.
+I've been driving for years and have never had an accident".

 We asked our customers why insuring their business was important.
 Here are some of their responses:

 - I wanted to make sure I was in the best possible position should there ever be a dispute

 - So I have back-up if an emergency arises

 - I wanted to start my business properly with no worries of potential problems

 These are all great reasons.
 As someone who regularly helps freelancers through sticky situations and used to freelance, my reason for insuring your freelance business would be this:

 You can do everything right from day one, but you have little control over client expectations and no control over how they react to the work you deliver.
 Sometimes things happen outside of your control.
 Deadlines can be missed, clients can be unhappy, and some projects are downright messy.
 Being insured gives you the best chance to resolve situations in your best interest.